 Since Shopify is a hosted platform, you don't have as much control over your data as you would if you were using a self-hosted platform like Magento.
 This means that if something happens to Shopify, you could lose all of your data.
 If for some reason you wish to leave Shopify, the process can be complicated and you might not be able to take all of your data with you.

 These are just a few things that we don't like about Shopify.
 Overall, we think it's a great platform, but it's not perfect.
 As with anything, there are pros and cons of using Shopify.

-If you're considering using Shopify for your ecommerce store, we recommend doing some research and trying it out for yourself.
+If you're considering using Shopify for your ecommerce store, we recommend doing some research and trying it out for yourself or just hire a reliable Shopify Agency.
 It's the best way to see if it's the right fit for you and your business.
 And if you need any help along the way, feel free to contact us.
 We'll be happy to answer any questions you have!
 Also, make sure to subscribe to our blog for all things Shopify.